Inventing the Immigration Problem: The Dillingham Commission and Its Legacy

 This book places cultural encounter in Brazil and India at the heart of an intellectual genealogy of imperial thinking, considering both indigenous and European experiences.
 Thus, it offers a unique, sustained study of the foundational moment of early modern European engagement in both South Asia and Latin America.
 In doing so, it highlights the difference between the messy realities of power in colonial spaces and the grandiose discursive productions of empire that attended these activities.
 This is the central puzzle of the book: how European accommodation to local peoples and their cultures, the experience of give-and-take in the non-European world and their numerous failures could lead to a consolidation of an enduring vision of cultural and political dominion.

-Ericka A. Albaugh (ed.) and Kathryn de Luna (ed.), Tracing Language Movement in Africa (Oxford University Press, 2018)
+Ericka A. Albaugh (ed.) and Kathryn de Luna (ed.)

 The great diversity of ethnicities and languages in Africa encourages a vision of Africa as a fragmented continent, with language maps only perpetuating this vision by drawing discrete language groups.
 In reality, however, most people can communicate with most others within and across linguistic boundaries, even if not in languages taught or learned in schools.